dronezzzko/go-multilang-api/README.md

 # go-multilang-api

 ### Description
-A demo API that demonstrates how to manage multiple languages in your service.
+A simple API that demonstrates how to manage multiple languages in your service.
 The project also shows how to deal with pluralization.

 Built using ``gotext``.